JakeScudder/react-flickr-api/README.md

 After cloning this respository you can:

-If you want to run this program on your own computer you will need to apply for a Flickr API Key.
+In order to run this program on your own computer you will need to apply for a Flickr API Key.
 Then you just need to create a config.js file in the src folder.
 Then insert the following into the file:
 ```
  const apiKey = " Your API Key ";